starblue/water/README.md

 ## Applications

 Water small indoor plants using some Linux board with GPIO pins.
-I use a Beaglebone black, but a Raspberry should be usable as well with the same software and a different GPIO configuration.
+I use a Beaglebone Black, but a Raspberry should be usable as well with the same software and a different GPIO configuration.

-The GPIO pins turn on small water pumpsfor a few seconds every day to pump some water into the pots.
+The GPIO pins turn on small water pumps for a few seconds every day to pump some small amount of water into the pots.
 The pumps are driven from a 12V source via a ULN2003A driver.

 ## License